Advection Equation (2D)

 3. Actual origin point

 This scheme assumes no heat sources during advection.
-It is free from numerical diffusion but introduces interpolation-based inaccuracies.
+It significantly reduces numerical diffusion but introduces interpolation-based errors.
 For implementation details, see the source code.

 Passive tracers

-Tracers are advected in 2D using fourth-oder Runge-Kutta method:
+Tracers are advected in 2D using fourth-order Runge-Kutta method:

 \[\begin{equation}\begin{split} x_p^{n+1} & = x_p^n + \frac{1}{6}k_1 + \frac{1}{3}k_2 + \frac{1}{3}k_3 + \frac{1}{6}k_4, \\ y_p^{n+1} & = y_p^n + \frac{1}{6}m_1 + \frac{1}{3}m_2 + \frac{1}{3}m_3 + \frac{1}{6}m_4, \end{split} \end{equation}\]